 Verse 31: "When he had gone out, Jesus said, "Now is the Son of Man glorified, and God is glorified in him.
 32If God is glorified in him, God will also glorify him in himself, and glorify him at once."

-Now that Judas had gone to set up his betrayal of Jesus, God's plan of salvation for the whole world had been set in motion.
-The following scriptures reveal the extraordinary manner in which Jesus faced the cross.
+Now that Judas had gone to set up his betrayal of Jesus, God's plan of salvation for the entire world had been set in motion.
+The following scriptures reveal the extraordinary way Jesus faced the cross.

 Jesus began to speak of His coming glorification:

 Verse 33: "Little children, yet a little while I am with you.
 You will seek me, and just as I said to the Jews, so now I also say to you, 'Where I am going you cannot come."

 Teachers sometimes called their disciples, "children," and disciples called teachers, "my father."

 Verse 34: "A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 35 By this all people will know that you are my disciples, if you have love for one another."